July 11, 2016

 And then you know what happened?
 They said that they had to be a part of our day.
 They said they would drive from Ohio overnight in their RV to sing while we had our first dance as husband and wife.

-At the end of our wedding day (which I will be blogging soon) so many people came up to me and told me how awesome the music was – and I wouldn’t have had it any other way. 🙂 (Now that the suspense is over, please check Shane and Emily out!
+At the end of our wedding day so many people came up to me and told me how awesome the music was – and I wouldn’t have had it any other way. 🙂 (Now that the suspense is over, please check Shane and Emily out!
 This is probably my favorite performance of theirs!)